duncap/capsule/README.md

 Capsule is an open-source, Linux-based operating system primarily focused on web applications.
 It represents a unique approach to computing, combining the versatility of web technologies with the efficiency and security of a Linux backbone.

 ## Introduction
-Developed by Gabriel Luis, originallyva Scratch developer, Capsule's mission is to push the boundaries of Scratch-based technologies and provide an innovative web-focused computing experience.
+Developed by Gabriel Luis, originally a Scratch developer, Capsule's mission is to push the boundaries of Scratch-based technologies and provide an innovative web-focused computing experience.

 ## Features